-Let’s explore how the CSHC can benefit you, who can get it and how it can work with private health insurance to help you reduce your healthcare expenses.
+The cost of healthcare is a concern for many retirees.
+Fortunately, you may be eligible for the Commonwealth Seniors Health Card (CSHC), which helps older Australian residents with some healthcare expenses.
+Here’s how the CSHC can benefit you, who can get it and how it can work with private health insurance to help you access cheaper healthcare.

-The Commonwealth Seniors Health Card (CSHC) is a senior’s health care card supplied by the federal government through Centrelink.
+The Commonwealth Seniors Health Card (CSHC) is a senior’s health care card supplied by the Federal Government through Services Australia.
 It helps discount the cost of some prescription medications and provides access to bulk-billed doctor visits, plus additional concessions from state and local governments like cheaper public transport.

 You’ll need to meet some eligibility criteria to receive a CSHC, including being over a certain age and earning income under a set annual threshold.